sachin-pikle/gvm-java-hello-world/README.md

 ## Prerequisites

-To run this sample on local, you need the following:
+To run this sample on local (Mac OS), you need the following:

 1. The latest GraalVM Enterprise 22.x for Java 17 components:
     - JDK, and